richardvenneman/appsignal-docs/source/elixir/installation.html.md

 ### Installing the package

 1. Start by adding `appsignal` to your list of dependencies in `mix.exs`.
-In an umbrella app, put the dependency in the main `mix.exs` file.
+In an umbrella app, put the dependency in each app that will use AppSignal.

     ```elixir
     # mix.exs